-As a humanitarian, architect and teacher, Khalili developed the Superadobe building technique incorporating a tubular sandbagging system filled with locally sourced earth that are reinforced with a barbed wire technology and stabilized lime, cement, or asphalt that is locally produced.
+Khalili developed the Superadobe building technique incorporating a tubular sandbagging system filled with locally sourced earth that are reinforced with a barbed wire and stabilized lime, cement, or asphalt that is locally produced.

-Khalili has presented his architectural ideas to NASA as possible lunar shelters and has received awards for his projects from the United Nations.
+Khalili once pitched his architectural ideas to NASA as possible lunar shelters and has even received awards for his projects from the U.N.

 Brick Dome Interior

-Dwellings can be used temporarily or may be stabilized, waterproofed, and finished with plaster to create a permanent building.
+Dwellings may be used as temporarily shelters or stabilized, waterproofed, and finished with plaster to create a permanent building.
 Originally from Iran, Khalili’s structures and building techniques are inspired and informed by centuries of earth building found throughout the Middle East and North Africa.
 Cal-Earth’s coiled Superadobe forms arches, domes, vaults, and apses using local materials are easy and cheap to come by.
 Overall construction of Superadobe is inexpensive, affordable, and sustainable to build.

 Construction techniques may be taught to local laborers in a matter of days providing them with supplemental labor skills.